Here is a little more about some of my books.

 I drew on my experience of telling the stories of the Bible to children in school assemblies, junior church and all age services, and am deeply grateful to youngsters whose responses and questions have made me think so deeply, and who have vividly shown how important story and imagination are to our drawing closer to God.
 I also spent much time in study and prayer.
 I read every commentary I could, from many different traditions, and followed that with personal devotion – I spent time in prayer and reflection, seeking to enter into the stories imaginatively and allowing them to speak to me.

 This edition is aimed at older children, and young people, who may wish to get a feel for the big sweep, the scope of the Bible narrative.
-The text has also proved popular in work with the elderly.
+It works well as a resource for school assemblies, and Messy Church.
+The text has also proved popular in work with the elderly, including in care homes.
 It is a good size to hold in the hand, and carry with you.